panzerdp/dmitripavlutin.com/content/posts/157-vue-throttle-debounce/index.md

 3) Finally, `beforeUnmount()` hook cancels `this.debouncedWatch.cancel()` any pending executions of the debounced function  right before unmounting the component.

-The same way you can debounce watching any data property.
+In the same way, you can debounce watching any data property.
 Then you are safe to execute inside the debounced callback relatively heavy operations like data fetching, expensive DOM manipulations, and more.

 ## 2. Debouncing an event handler

-The section above has showed how to debounce watchers, but what about regular event handlers?
+The section above has shown how to debounce watchers, but what about regular event handlers?

 Let's reuse again the example when the user enters data into the input field, but this time attach an event handler to the input.